Baramati Airport: Accidents and incidents

-On 14 March 2008, a Cessna-152, VT-ACC crashed into the Nira river south of the airport.
+On 14 March 2008, a Cessna 152, VT-ACC crashed into the Nira river south of the airport.
 The student pilot, carrying an unauthorized female passenger on a solo training sortie, had descended from the assigned altitude to do low flying over the river for fun.
 Having descended to around 50 ft above the river, the pilot failed to notice high tension electrical cables stretched across the river and as a result, the main landing gear got entangled in the cables and the aircraft crashed into the river.
 Both occupants sustained minor injuries.
 The aircraft sustained substantial damage.

 On 5 February 2019, a Cessna 172, VT-RDX crashed near Indapur, Pune.
 The flight was a normal training session for a trainee pilot who took off at around 12:30 IST.
 The cause of the crash was a snag in the engine which lost him some altitude at around 3500 feet due to which the pilot tried to land on a road.
 However, the aircraft crash-landed off it, hitting some trees.
 No casualties were reported on the ground.
 The plane crash-landed around 100 feet from a village locality and more than 400 feet from a school.
 The pilot sustained a right hand fracture and minor injuries, to which he was later taken to the hospital.

 The aircraft sustained crucial damage and is more likely to be written off.

+On 28 January 2026, at around 9:12 a.m., a business jet carrying the deputy CM Ajit Pawar, crashed and exploded on second landing attempt, killing him and four others.
+The aircraft involved was VT-SSK, a Learjet 45XR operated by VSR Aviation.